patrykandpatrick/vico/README.md

 As a library compatible with both Compose and views, Vico is quite unique.
 It doesn’t depend on the interoperability between the two UI systems.

-The shared, main logic resides in the `vico.core` module and depends on the Android SDK.
+The shared, main logic resides in the `core` module and depends on the Android SDK.
 It doesn’t know anything about views or Jetpack Compose.
-Likewise, `vico.view` (for views) doesn’t know anything about Jetpack Compose, and `vico.compose` (for Jetpack Compose) doesn’t know anything about views.
+Likewise, `view` (for views) doesn’t know anything about Jetpack Compose, and `compose` (for Jetpack Compose) doesn’t know anything about views.

-### How is that?
+### Achieving module independence

 I was a little curious about Jetpack Compose’s internals and how come it is interoperable with views.

 “Can you, fairly easily, share the code used to draw on the `Canvas` between these two UI paradigms?”
 I asked myself.

-The answer is yes. `vico.core` uses `android.graphics.Canvas` (also used by views) to draw charts, and `androidx.compose.ui.graphics.drawscope.DrawScope` (used by Jetpack Compose) exposes `android.graphics.Canvas` via `DrawScope#canvas#nativeCanvas`.
+The answer is yes. `core` uses `android.graphics.Canvas` (also used by views) to draw charts, and `androidx.compose.ui.graphics.drawscope.DrawScope` (used by Jetpack Compose) exposes `android.graphics.Canvas` via `DrawScope#canvas#nativeCanvas`.
 It’s similar for other APIs, like `Path`.

 This approach encourages a greater level of abstraction and promotes separation of concerns.
 It also helped make the API highly extensible.

 ## Getting started

-1. Ensure your app’s minimum SDK version is 16 (for `vico.core` and `vico.view`) or 21 (for `vico.compose`, `vico.compose-m2`, and `vico.compose-m3`).
+1. Ensure your app’s minimum SDK version is 16 (for `core` and `view`) or 21 (for `compose`, `compose-m2`, and `compose-m3`).
 This is declared in the module-level `build.gradle` file.

     ```groovy
     android {